-The Curriculum Committee will review and approve or deny proposed courses that meet the requirements for computation, communication, human relations, and physical education/health/safety/first aid as necessary to meet program needs identified by departments and advisory committees.
+The Curriculum Committee will review and approve or deny proposed courses that meet the requirements for computation, communication, and human relations to meet program needs identified by departments and advisory committees.
 The criteria can be found on the Related Instruction/Gen Ed Form in CourseLeaf.

-The Related Instruction page of the catalog will list all the courses approved for related instruction certification for each of the four categories described in #2 above.
+The Related Instruction page of the catalog will list all the courses approved for related instruction certification for each of the categories described in #2 above.